binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### [Veil Framework](https://www.veil-framework.com/) {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-veil-framework}

-I decided to clone the Veil-Framework, as it has a good collection of very useful tools.
+I have decided to clone the Veil-Framework, as it has a good collection of very useful tools.
 Veil-Evasion is specifically useful for antimalware evasion.
 The Veil super project also has an install script to install all Veil projects, found at the [Veil](https://github.com/Veil-Framework/Veil) repository for the Veil-Framework account on github.

 There are install guides here:
 [https://www.veil-framework.com/guidesvideos/](https://www.veil-framework.com/guidesvideos/)